rocky-linux/documentation/docs/guides/web/php.md

 ?>
 ```

-Check that the server is working properly by going, via a browser, to the page http://yourip/info.php.
+Use a web browser to check that the server is working properly by going to the page http://yourip/info.php.

 !!!
 Warning